What Do Home Appliance Repairer Do?

 - Vacuum Repairer

 In the United States, there were 46,600 jobs for Home Appliance Repairer in 2016.
 There is little to no growth in job opportunities for Home Appliance Repairer.
-The BLS estimates 4,000 yearly job openings in this field.
+There will be an estimated 4,000 positions for Home Appliance Repairer per year.

 The states with the most job growth for Home Appliance Repairer are Tennessee, Wyoming, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.